-Other than compensation arrangements for our Named Executive Officers and directors, we describe below each transaction since January 1, 2019, to which we were a party or will be a party, in which the amount exceeds \$120,000 (or, if less, 1% of the average of our total assets amount at December 31, 2020 and 2019) and in which any "related person" (as defined in paragraph (a) of Item 404 of Regulation S-K) had or will have a direct or indirect material interest.
+Other than compensation arrangements for our Named Executive Officers and directors, we describe below each transaction since January 1, 2021, to which we were a party or will be a party, in which the amount exceeds \$120,000 and in which any "related person" (as defined in paragraph (a) of Item 404 of Regulation S-K) had or will have a direct or indirect material interest.
 Compensation arrangements for our named executive officers and directors are described above under "Executive Compensation."